Macroeconomic Spillovers of Weather Shocks across U.S. States

-The GVAR model allows to estimate spillover effects, taking into account the economic interdependence between states.
-In this section, we assess the importance of explicitly considering economic linkages using interstate trade flows.
+The GVAR model allows us to estimate spillover effects taking into account the economic interdependence between states.
+In this section, we assess the importance of explicitly considering economic linkages through interstate trade flows.
 To this aim, we re-estimate the GVAR model using alternative weight matrices $\mathbf{W}_i$ based on spatial adjacency.

-Figure \ref{fig:irf_all_adjacency} reports the IRFs of MECI calculated based on geographical proximity.
-Cross-region effects of weather shocks are almost entirely wiped out, and intra-regional effects are substantially reduced, relative to the baseline results in Figure \ref{fig:figirf_all}.\footnote{Figures \ref{fig:figirf_all} and \ref{fig:irf_all_adjacency} are reported in tabular form in the online Appendix.}
+Figure \ref{fig:irf_all_adjacency} reports the IRFs of MECI calculated by considering geographical proximity.
+Cross-region effects of weather shocks are almost entirely wiped out, and intra-regional effects are substantially reduced, relative to the baseline results in Figure \ref{fig:figirf_all}.\footnote{Figures \ref{fig:figirf_all_impact}-\ref{fig:irf_all_adjacency} are reported in tabular form in the online Appendix.}